 That’s where our other panelist comes in.
 Deloitte Consulting’s Human Capital Managing Director Jill Korsh will be on hand to present some interesting findings from Deloitte’s 2019 Global Human Capital Trends report.
 Here are just a few of the insights from the report:

 - The alternative workforce is mainstream.
 For many years, alternative workers were considered supplementary to full-time jobs.
 Today, this segment of the workforce has gone mainstream, and employers need to manage it strategically.
 By 2020, the number of self-employed workers in the United States is projected to triple to 42 million people.
 And many people are alternative workers part-time: 64 percent of full-time workers want to do “side hustles” to make extra money.

 - The alternative workforce is broad.
 Once considered a workforce for information technology (IT) or other technical or repeatable tasks, today alternative workers perform a broad range of activities.
 In this year’s Global Human Capital Trends study, 33% of respondents reported extensively using alternative arrangements for IT, 25% for operations, 15% for marketing and 15% for research and development.

 - Organizations take a transactional, not strategic, approach.
 Among surveyed employers, 90% say they already use alternative workers, but only 39% think they are “doing well” or “best in class” at using alternative workers.
 And, 49% of employers said they do not have recruitment strategies in place for addressing talent management for these workers.
 Only 8% of respondents said that they had established processes to manage and develop alternative workforce sources, while 54% of respondents said they either managed alternative workers inconsistently or had few or no processes for managing them at all.

-For more insights like these, advice for navigating the evolving regulatory environment and tips for connecting alternative and part-time workers to hassle-free individual coverage options, register for our upcoming webinar.
+For more insights like these, advice for navigating the evolving regulatory environment and tips for connecting alternative and part-time workers to hassle-free individual coverage options, check out our on-demand webinar below.